Truro

 Truro (/ˈtrʊəroʊ/; Truru) is a cathedral city and civil parish in Cornwall, England.
+It is the southernmost city in the United Kingdom, and lies 232 mi west-south-west of London.
+It is Cornwall's county town, only city, and a centre for administration, leisure and shopping.
+At the 2021 census the population of the parish was 21,046 and the population of the built up area as defined by the Office for National Statistics (which included the Gloweth and Treliske areas in the neighbouring parish of Kenwyn) was 23,060.

-It is Cornwall's county town, sole city and centre for administration, leisure and retail trading.
-Its population was 18,766 in the 2011 census.
-People of Truro can be called Truronians.
-It grew as a trade centre through its port and as a stannary town for tin mining.
-It became mainland Britain's southernmost city in 1876, with the founding of the Diocese of Truro.
-Sights include the Royal Cornwall Museum, Truro Cathedral (completed 1910), the Hall for Cornwall and Cornwall's Courts of Justice.
+Truro grew as a trade centre through its port and as a stannary town for tin mining.
+It was awarded city status in 1877 following the creation of the Diocese of Truro the previous year.
+Truro Cathedral was built between 1880 and 1910.
+Truro is home to Cornwall Council, the Royal Cornwall Museum, the Hall for Cornwall and Cornwall's Courts of Justice.
+People from Truro are called Truronians.

 Toponymy

 Truro's name may derive from the Cornish tri-veru meaning "three rivers", but authorities such as the Oxford Dictionary of English Place Names have doubts about the "tru" meaning "three".
 An expert on Cornish place-names, Oliver Padel, in A Popular Dictionary of Cornish Place-names, called the "three rivers" meaning "possible".
-Alternatively the name may come from tre-uro or similar, i. e. settlement on the river Uro.
+Alternatively the name may come from tre-rhwïereu "the town on the rivers", tre-vur "the town on the (Roman) road", tri-ru "three streets", or tre-uro or similar, i.e. settlement on the river Uro.